 Christopher Massenburg, better known as Dasan Ahanu, is a public speaker, organizer, workshop facilitator, poet, spoken word performer, educator, songwriter, writer, emcee, and loyal Hip Hop head born and raised in Raleigh, North Carolina.
 In addition to performing, Dasan has hosted many poetry, jazz, Hip Hop, and cultural arts events across the state.
 He is one of the founders of Black Poetry Theatre (BPT) where he has been a writer, director, producer, and cast member for their productions.
 As an active participant in poetry slam, Dasan has competed regionally and nationally as a founding member and coach of Durham, NC’s own Bull City Slam Team.
 In 2010 and 2014, Ahanu led the Bull City Slam Team in winning the Southern Fried Southeastern Regional Poetry Slam, the largest regional poetry slam in the country.
 He also led the team to a 3rd place finish at the 2010 National Poetry Slam and a 2nd place finish in Group Piece Finals at the 2012 National Poetry Slam.

 Believing that “with great talent comes great responsibility,” Dasan has also used his skill and resources to aid in developing the community and further social change.
 He has worked as an organizer on such issues as war, social injustice, workers rights, domestic violence and sexual assault; planned and facilitated community programs for Duke University's Center for Documentary Studies; conducted creative writing and performance workshops at middle schools, high schools, and colleges throughout North Carolina; and spent time working with at-risk/court-involved youth.
 Dasan has been a speaker or workshop facilitator at a number of notable conferences and symposiums.
 In addition to advocating for further support of poetry and spoken word programming, he has spoken on topics such as the impact of cultural arts programming, the arts and social justice, Hip Hop culture, Hip Hop pedagogy, and the arts as a tool for literacy.
 As a resident artist with the St, Joseph’s Historic Foundation/Hayti Heritage Center in Durham, NC he has developed poetry and spoken word programming for youth and adults and worked to grow the Triangle’s arts community.
 In 2004 he was awarded an Indy Arts Award by Independent Weekly Magazine for his work in arts and activism.
+Then in 2015 he was awarded the honor again, the first time in the award's history that happened.

 While an Assistant Professor of English at Saint Augustine’s University in Raleigh, NC, Dasan developed workshops and programming for the English Department while also editing the campus literary magazine Inside Out.
 He has also developed new curriculum for the English Department, Liberal Studies Department, and Honors Program.
 He has been active in student development as a member of the Freshman Writing Initiative, a grant supported initiative established to foster student success and nurture student writing and critical thinking.
 He has organized colloquiums, speaker series, and conferences.
 His academic work is focused on critical writing, creative writing, and popular culture.